Feuleur/blender-dd2-tools-suite/README.md

 ### Textures (tex.760230703 files)

-Texture files are supported at import.
+Texture files are supported at import and export.
 Since blender is optimized to load more standard image formats, when a texture is loaded, a .png equivalent will automatically be created alongside it.

 ![tex_import_1.png](images/tex_import_1.png)